NB. We've kept this page separate from our EMS/IR Metabolic Horse page as Cushings/PPID has its own complex metabolic circumstances.

 If I understand it correctly these neurons have an inhibitory effect on the cells of the pars intermedia, and thus the loss of the neurons means a loss of the inhibition, thus the pars intermediar cells begin to put out more and more hormones esp ACTH plus others, which leads to a secondary hypocorticoidism.

-The disease is thus more similar to Parkinson's than to a tumour.
+It's thus more similar to Parkinson's than to a tumour.
 Patients with Parkinsons suffer from neurolgical symptoms, such as muscle rigidity, spasms and loss of balance.
 Loss of control of fine motor neurons occurs as well.

 So if you think about Parkinsons as the underlying cause (loss of dopaminergic neurons) rather than a cancerous growth, the symptoms make more sense.
 Not that this helps anyone dealing with a seizuring horse.